 We have completed two Phase 1 clinical trials and one Phase 2 clinical trial of TTP273.
-Additionally, we have completed nine Phase 1 clinical trials and one Phase 2 clinical trial of TTP054, which was a predecessor orally administered GLP-1r agonist.
-In our Phase 1 and Phase 2 clinical trials, TTP273 has been well tolerated with negligible incidences of nausea and vomiting.
-Based on the results of our completed Phase 1 and 2 clinical trials of TTP273, we believe TTP273 to have the potential to provide both competitive efficacy and superior tolerability versus peptide GLP-1r analogues.
+Additionally, we have completed nine Phase 1 clinical trials and one Phase 2 clinical trial of TTP054, a predecessor orally administered GLP-1r agonist.
+In our Phase 1 and Phase 2 clinical trials, TTP273 has been demonstrated to be well-tolerated with lower incidences of GI side effects, such as nausea and vomiting, than placebo with minimal weight loss, especially in non-obese patients.